shaneSleeman/shopping-cart-react/README.md

 [Live Demo](https://shanesleeman.github.io/shopping-cart-react)

 # Description
-A shopping page that simulates adding items to a cart.
+A shopping site that simulates adding items to a cart.

 Uses React routers, to load different pages.